-- 41 1.3-1.
+- 1.3-1.
 This section shall govern the definitions of words and phrases used within this rule.
-All - 42 words not defined herein shall be used in their ordinary and everyday sense. - (a) "Appraisal" means a valuation or estimation of value of property completed by a disinterested person of suitable qualifications.
+All words not defined herein shall be used in their ordinary and everyday sense. - (a) "Appraisal" means a valuation or estimation of value of property completed by a disinterested person of suitable qualifications.
 For trust property, the appraiser must be a Certified General Appraiser.

-- (b) "Defect" means a condition that would have a significant adverse effect on the value of the property; that would significantly impair the health or safety of future occupants of the property; or that if not repaired, removed or replaced would significantly shorten or adversely affect the expected normal life of the premises. (c) "Improvement" means buildings, other structures, and associated infrastructure attached to land. (d) "Offer to Purchase" means the written agreement in which the Nation commits to purchase a seller's land under certain circumstances. (e) "Refinancing" means an exchange of an old debt for a new debt, as by renegotiating a different interest rate, term of the debt, or by repaying the existing loan with money acquired from a new loan. (f) "Residential Lease" means the legal document issued by the Nation pursuant to its applicable leasing laws and rules which establishes a buyer's right to occupy Tribal land for residential purposes. (g) "Survey" means the measurement of the boundaries of land and its area.
-A survey will reveal building setbacks as well as any encroachments. (h) "Tax Assessed Value" means the value the local taxing authority uses to distinguish the value of the land from the improvements. (i) "Tribal fee land" means land held in fee status by the Nation. (i) "Tribal Trust Land" means the surface estate of land or any interest therein held by the United States in trust for the Nation; land held by the Nation subject to federal - United States in trust for the Nation; land held by the Nation subject to federal restrictions against alienation or encumbrance; land reserved for federal purposes; and/or land held by the United States in trust for the Nation under Section 17 of the Indian Reorganization Act, 25 U.S.C §477, et. seq.
+(b) "Defect" means a condition that would have a significant adverse effect on the value of the property; that would significantly impair the health or safety of future occupants of the property; or that if not repaired, removed or replaced would significantly shorten or adversely affect the expected normal life of the premises.

+- (c) "Improvement" means buildings, other structures, and associated infrastructure attached to land. - (d) "Offer to Purchase" means the written agreement in which the Nation commits to purchase a seller's land under certain circumstances. - (e) "Refinancing" means an exchange of an old debt for a new debt, as by renegotiating a different interest rate, term of the debt, or by repaying the existing loan with money acquired from a new loan. - (f) "Residential Lease" means the legal document issued by the Nation pursuant to its applicable leasing laws and rules which establishes a buyer's right to occupy Tribal land for residential purposes. - (g) "Survey" means the measurement of the boundaries of land and its area.
+A survey will reveal building setbacks as well as any encroachments. - (h) "Tax Assessed Value" means the value the local taxing authority uses to distinguish the value of the land from the improvements. - (i) "Tribal fee land" means land held in fee status by the Nation. - (j) "Tribal Trust Land" means the surface estate of land or any interest therein held by the United States in trust for the Nation; land held by the Nation subject to federal restrictions against alienation or encumbrance; land reserved for federal purposes; and/or land held by the United States in trust for the Nation under Section 17 of the Indian Reorganization Act, 25 U.S.C §477, et. seq.

-71 1.4.
+1.4.
 General